Azure-Samples/netappfiles-dotnetcore-crr-sdk-sample/README.md

 # Azure NetAppFiles Cross-Region Replication (CRR) SDK NFS 4.1 Sample .NETCore

-This project demonstrates how to deploy a volume enabled with NFS 4.1 protocol using dotnet-core language and Azure NetApp Files SDK.
+This project demonstrates how to deploy a cross-region replication with enabled with NFS 4.1 protocol volume using dotnet-core language and Azure NetApp Files SDK.

 In this sample application we perform the following operations: